-We encourage Congress to find a proper balance of oversight while still encouraging more investments in our health care system.
+We encourage the Administration and Congress to find a proper balance of oversight while still encouraging more investments in our health care system.
 With the proper incentivizes, we can ensure investors are coming into the health care space for the right reasons, producing great outcomes for residents and patients, modernizing our services and buildings, and expanding access to a growing elderly and individuals with ID/DD population.

 We look forward to working with you and other policymakers to develop these solutions and make our health care system the best in the world.
-Please do not hesitate to contact me at CPorter@AHCA.Org if you have any questions or would like to meet to further discuss our concerns with the Health Over Wealth Act.
+Please do not hesitate to contact me at MAllen@AHCA.org if you have any questions or would like to meet to further discuss our comments.